Oxyrus/perceptron/README.md

-# perceptron
+# Perceptron

-Python implementation of Perceptron
+Perceptron implemented in Python